jecxk/GROUP_PROJECT_V2/README.md

   0: cigarette
   1: cigar
   2: smoke
-Change the path: to match your local dataset location.
+Update the path: field to match the dataset location on your machine.

 5.3.
 Run training
 From inside training/:

 bash
 Copy code
-cd training
 python train_smoking.py
-The script (simplified) does:
+A simplified version of the training script:

 python
 Copy code
 from ultralytics import YOLO

 def main():
-    model = YOLO("yolo11s.pt")  # YOLO11s base model
+    model = YOLO("yolo11s.pt")  # base YOLO11s model
     model.train(
         data="data.yaml",
         epochs=60,
         imgsz=640,
         batch=8,
-        device=0,   # use "cpu" if no GPU workers=2,
+        device=0,   # use "cpu" if you don't have a GPU workers=2,
     )
-    model.export(format="onnx")  # optional, for app deployment

 if __name__ == "__main__":
     main()
-Training outputs (runs, logs, etc.) are stored in training/runs/ and are ignored by git.
+Training outputs (metrics, plots, checkpoints) are stored in training/runs/ and are ignored by git.

-6. Exporting to ONNX (for Apps / Mobile)
+6. Exporting to ONNX (for apps / deployment)
-If you want to use the model in a mobile app or another framework, you can export the fine-tuned weights to ONNX.
+To integrate the model into a mobile app or another runtime, you can export it to ONNX.

-Open training/export_onnx.py and edit:
+Open training/export_onnx.py.

+Set the paths:

 python
 Copy code
-MODEL_PATH = r"F:\BACH\GROUP_PROJECT\training\runs\detect\train6\weights\best.pt"
+MODEL_PATH = r"training/runs/detect/train6/weights/best.pt"  # or another checkpoint
-EXPORT_DIR = r"F:\BACH\GROUP_PROJECT\EXPORT"
+EXPORT_DIR = r"EXPORT"
 MODEL_NAME = "smoking_yolo11s"
 Run: